AlexSacMorane/PFDEM_AC/README.md

 Phase-Field Discrete Element Modelisation applied to granular material.

+## WARNING !

+Please go to the more updated branch LikeSantamarina2009.

 ## Simulation presentation
 This simulation is about a 2D test under oedometrical conditions with an acid injection to dissolve a fraction of the particles.